khulnasoft/khulnasoft/doc/dev/background-information/sg/vision.md

 The [`sg` label](https://github.com/khulnasoft/khulnasoft/issues?q=is%3Aopen+label%3Asg+sort%3Aupdated-desc) tracks features and improvements for `sg` that we want to make.

 Have feedback or ideas?
-Feel free to [join our community](https://community.sourcegraph.com)!
-Sourcegraph teammates can also leave a message in [#discuss-dev-infra](https://sourcegraph.slack.com/archives/C04MYFW01NV).
+Feel free to [join our community](https://community.khulnasoft.com)!
+Khulnasoft teammates can also leave a message in [#discuss-dev-infra](https://sourcegraph.slack.com/archives/C04MYFW01NV).

 Inspired and want to contribute?
 Head on over to [contributing to `sg`](index.md#contributing-to-sg)!